marklunch/marklunch/README.md

 - 👋 Hi, I’m @marklunch, or Mark
 - 👀 I’m interested in Data Science and Analysis
-- 🌱 I’m currently learning BSc, Data Science, Birkbeck, Ubiversity of London
+- 🌱 I’m currently learning BSc, Data Science, Birkbeck, University of London
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for work, a junior position
 - 📫 How to reach me mark@marklynch.tech

 <!---